Ashlie-G/T1A3_2/Documents/AshlieGray_T1A3/README.md

 ### Installation
-If accessing from Github, please click https://github.com/Ashlie-G/T1A3_2 Navigate to documents/assessment/AshlieGray_T1A3_2
+If accessing from Github, please click https://github.com/Ashlie-G/T1A3_2 Download the file as a zip and unpack files on your computer From the command line navigate to the root folder(T1A3_2-master).

-In your computers terminal, move to the directory that hold the downloaded file and run the following command
+Once you are in the folder run ``` cd T1A3_2-master/Documents/AshlieGray_T1A3/src``` to navigate to the correct folder to run the app.

-**insert image here of bash script**
+From the src folder run the bash script ```./run_tpr.sh``` This should install gem dependencies and run the program.

 **Gem requirements**
  - gem install tty prompt